mikeal/fast-block-store/README.md

 # fast-block-store

-Storing data by a hashed based key (content address) has some unique properties that allow for highly performance storage systems to be built.
+Storing data by a hash based key (content address) has some unique properties that allow for highly performance storage systems to be built.